Cara Cara Orange Tree

 Cara Cara has low acidity, and unique flavor with hints of cherry, blackberry, and rose petals.
 Discovered at Hacienda de Cara Cara in Valencia, Venezuela, this amazing fruit is ideal for eating or juicing.

 Not compatible with your zone (2a)

 Cara Cara Orange Tree Information and Care

-This orange has a small navel, slight oblong shape, and no blush on the skin.
+This orange has a small navel, a slightly oblong shape, and no blush on the skin.
 This tree produces fruit very well.
 The flesh of Cara Cara Orange has the deep pink, dark color of red grapefruit.
 The Cara Cara Orange is an easy tree to grow.
 Its flavor is like a combination of cherries, berries, and orange flavors all into one.
 There is also a lot of nutritional value with plenty of vitamin C and Vitamin A. These antioxidants help your heart and keep you healthier.
-Pick the fruit when they are firm, shiny, heavy and have a wonderful smell.
+Pick the fruit when they are firm, shiny, heavy, and have a wonderful smell.

 Additional InformationBloom Color : White